mozman/ezdxf/docs/source/render/mesh.rst

         List of vertices as :class:`~ezdxf.math.Vec3` or ``(x, y, z)`` tuple

-    .. attribute:: edges

-        List of edges as 2-tuple of vertex indices, where a vertex index is the index of the vertex in the :attr:`vertices` list.

     .. attribute:: faces

         List of faces as list of vertex indices,  where a vertex index is the index of the vertex in the :attr:`vertices` list.
-A face requires at least three vertices, :class:`~ezdxf.entities.Mesh` supports ngons, so the count of vertices is not limited.
+A face requires at least three vertices, :class:`~ezdxf.entities.Mesh` supports ngons,
+        so the count of vertices is not limited.

     .. automethod:: copy()

     .. automethod:: faces_as_vertices() -> Iterable[List[Vec3]]

-    .. automethod:: edges_as_vertices() -> Iterable[Tuple[Vec3, Vec3]]

     .. automethod:: add_vertices

-    .. automethod:: add_edge

     .. automethod:: add_face